 Our goal within US is to help people better understand themselves in order to unite society.

-Use this section to take notes throughout the presentation - your facilitator will remind you and refer to page numbers.
-Slide decks are not provided in their entirety, so your notes and participation will allow the continuation of learning:
+Use this section to take notes throughout the lessons.
+Slide decks are not provided in their entirety, so your notes and participation, both with the workbook and in the synchronous session, will allow the continuation of learning.